anki-code/fstrider/README.md

     Grey style for copy/move and red style for delete dialogue.

 Navigation
+    Add list and menu mode as filter for binding.
     Move coursor to the next file after deletion.
     ++ Up key at first option moves cursor to end.
 (0.1.19) Fix left key when go from history.